hornemann/lc-sql/episodes/04-ordering-commenting.md

 When the queries become more complex, it can be useful to add comments to express to yourself, or to others, what you are doing with your query.
 Comments help explain the logic of a section and provide context for anyone reading the query.
 It's essentially a way of making notes within your SQL.
 In SQL, comments begin using <code class="language-plaintext highlighter-rouge">\--</code> and end at the end of the line.
 To mark a whole paragraph as a comment, you can enclose it with the characters /\* and \*/.
 For example, a commented version of the above query can be written as:

 ```
-/*In this section, even though JOINS (see link below this code block) are not introduced until Episode 6, we want to give an example how to
-join multiple tables becasue they represent a good example of using comments in SQL to explain more complex queries.*/
+/*This simple query gives us all fields from all the movies and series  released in the years 1989, 1991 or 1993.
+The results will not be sorted*/

--- First we mention all the fields we want to display
+-- We specify, that we want to see all the fields
-SELECT articles.Title, articles.First_Author, journals.Journal_Title, publishers.Publisher
+SELECT *
--- from the first table
+-- from the table filmsAndSeries
-FROM articles
+FROM filmsAndSeries
--- and join it with the second table.
-JOIN journals
--- The related attributes are:
-ON articles.ISSNs = journals.ISSNs
--- We want to join a third table,
-JOIN publishers
--- the related attributes are:
-ON publishers.id = journals.PublisherId;
+-- we specify the years we want, using the IN operator
+WHERE release_year IN (1989, 1993, 1991);
 ```

-To see the introduction and explanation of JOINS, please click to [Episode 6](06-joins-aliases.md).
-{: .sql}

 :::::::::::::::::::::::::::::::::::::::: keypoints